 Most recently, Fernandes served as a strategic advisor and independent consultant on projects related to luxury brands in hospitality, spa and wellness, real estate, travel & tourism and food services.
 He helped his clients forge strategic partnerships with organizations, including American Airlines, Miami Dolphins, Miami Heat, Zumba Fitness, PGA National Resort, Adrienne Arsht Center for the Performing Arts, Disney and Warner Brothers.

 Fernandes is the recipient of the 2012 Hospitality Sales and Marketing Association International (HSMAI) Resort Marketer of the Year Award and was named one of the Top 25 Most Extraordinary Minds in Sales and Marketing.
-He has also been awarded the 2012 Destination Marketing Professional of the Year by Destination Hotels & Resorts, a subsidiary of Lowe Enterprises, and was nominated for the prestigious Spirit of Lowe award.
+He has also been awarded the 2012 Destination Marketing Professional of the Year by Destination Hotels, a subsidiary of Lowe Enterprises, and was nominated for the prestigious Spirit of Lowe award.

 As executive chef of the resort's food and beverage operations, Bernard Ibarra supervises Terranea's eight dining venues, in-room dining department and banquets division.